This post was originally published February 2, 2021.

 So while their business model is pretty unique and this might not be something that makes sense for you to offer, it’s really just about getting creative and understanding what matters for your customers.

 It could be as simple as extending the warranty of your product or the returns window.
-Free 2-day shipping as Valentine’s Day gets closer.
+Or maybe you offer Free 2-day shipping as the holiday gets closer.

 WithCo created a date night bundle in a box.